Brittany Kennedy has lived on the Big Island of Hawaii for most of her life, which means she's spent most of her life eating sushi!

-What's the Difference Between Sushi and Sashimi?
+What's the Difference Between Sushi, Sashimi, and Nigiri?

 Sashimi is just the meat, served without other ingredients.
 Sushi also uses rice and other ingredients, such as vegetables, which are all rolled up in a sheet or nori (seaweed) and sliced into pieces.